Welding

 Take welding classes to launch your path to a hands-on technical career!

 Skip the office!
-Develop high-demand, transferable skills in fabrication, inspection, estimating and technical sales.
+Master processes like oxy-fuel cutting, plasma, MIG, TIG, and flux core.
 Whatever certificate or degree path you take, Southwestern’s training prepares you for a job as a welder, with career opportunities that span the globe.

 Get helpful updates on programs, deadlines, and other tips about enrolling.